-The system was first tested by ESA astronaut Andreas Mogensen during his 10-day iriss mission and Thomas will now wear it for longer periods and store the radiation received at short intervals.
+The system was first tested by ESA astronaut Andreas Mogensen during his 10-day iriss mission and Thomas wore it for longer periods and stored the radiation received at short intervals.

 Having more information about where or when radiation exposure occurs is an important benefit of the system.
 Knowing which Station modules provide the best shielding could be valuable in designing future deep-space spacecraft.